 If your body can handle it, HIIT is one of the most efficient forms of exercise you can do.
 Ideal for busy people, regular short sessions will tone your body and get you into shape fast.
 HIIT is also excellent for improving stamina.

-While you can benefit from doing HIIT at any time, most experts agree that the best results come from early morning sessions.
-The reason for this is that after your session your body will continue to burn fat throughout the rest of the day.
+While you can benefit from doing HIIT at any time, some experts say that the best results come from early morning sessions.
+The reasoning behind this is that by working out early, your body will continue to burn fat throughout the rest of the day.
 This type of exercise is known as a fasted cardio workout.

 If you are only able to exercise in the evenings, HIIT workouts can affect your sleep.
 This is due to the spike in energy that many people notice after recovering from the workout.
 So if you can only work out at night, you may be better off doing steady state cardio workouts.

 Though opinions differ, many fitness trainers agree that cardio HIIT workouts should not be undertaken on an empty stomach.
 If you decide to train upon waking, be sure to eat something light such as a banana, or have a protein shake thirty minutes or so before your workout.